Severed (video game): Development

 On April 14, 2014, DrinkBox Studios announced Severed in association with video game blog Destructoid.
 Because of its heavy focus on touchscreen controls, Severed was anticipated as a game for mobile devices, though DrinkBox Studios was considering versions for other devices like the PlayStation Vita, the Nintendo 3DS and the Wii U, too.
 Motion-sensing technologies like PlayStation Move and Kinect were considered.
 However, the developers did not confirm the game for any of these platforms at that time.
 DrinkBox Studios was aiming for a release of Severed in 2015.
 At the PlayStation Experience 2014 in December, DrinkBox Studios announced that Severed would be released on PlayStation Vita, continuing the trend of DrinkBox' previous games of releasing on PlayStation platforms first.
 After being delayed, DrinkBox Studios announced on April 11, 2016, that Severed would be released for PlayStation Vita on April 26.

 On June 13, 2016, during the Electronic Entertainment Expo 2016, Severed was announced for both the Wii U and Nintendo 3DS.
-The game supports cross-buy, so if a user buys it on the Wii U, they also get the game free on the 3DS.
+The game supports cross-buy.
 The Nintendo Switch version released on August 8, 2017.